Why It Is So Easy to Hate Each Other

 Try asking someone about what a “typical” member of some group that they belong to is like.
 It could be a church, a fraternity, a softball team, or a work group.
 After a brief, quizzical pause, you are likely to get an answer along the lines of “Well, we have all kinds of different people in this group; each person is a unique individual.”

 Next, ask them what the typical member of some rival group is like.
 You will likely receive a quicker reply, and it may very well start out with something like “Oh – those guys!
 They are all alike.”
+And if you don't personally know many people from that group and all you hear about them comes from media outlets that reinforce your beliefs, your stereotype hardens more quickly than cement.

 Many studies have indicated that members of outgroups even look more alike to us than members of ingroups; cross-racial identification of faces is notoriously bad.